garrandall/popular-music-data/tracks/too-close-next.md

 Baby, when we're grindin', I get so excited
-Ooh how I like it, I try but I can't fight it
+Oh how I like it, I try but I can't fight it
 Oh, you're dancin' real close, 'plus it's real, real slow You know you're makin' it hard for me
 Baby, don't stop
 Baby, when we're grindin', I get so excited
-Ooh how I like it, I try but I can't fight it
+Oh how I like it, I try but I can't fight it
 Oh, you're dancin' real close, 'plus it's real, real slow You're makin' it hard for me